 The Berkeley Housing Authority is required to inspect each assisted unit before a contract is approved, and at least once every 12 months thereafter.
-The inspection is performed to determine compliance with Housing Quality Standards (HQS).
+The inspection is performed to determine compliance with HUD's Housing Quality Standards (HQS).

-The process for the Annual inspection begins approximately 9 months after the initial inspection to satisfy HUD requirements, and thus the inspection may occur 9 to 12 months after the initial inspection.
+The process for the Annual inspection begins approximately 9 months after the initial inspection to satisfy HUD requirements, and thus the inspection may occur 9 to 12 months after the initial inspection, and every 9-10 months thereafter.
 Written notice of the inspection is mailed to the tenant and landlord approximately 2 weeks prior to the scheduled inspection.
 The length of advance notice for “special” inspections is determined by the severity of the conditions.
 Although we encourage both the tenant and owner to be present, the only requirement is for someone 18 or older to be present who is authorized to grant the Inspection permission to enter the unit.
 (Note: if your maintenance person is on hand at the time of the inspection, minor repairs can be made on the spot, avoiding the need for a reinspection).

 Addressing HQS Deficiencies